Oderjunkie/oats/README.md

 ## OPERATION

 Oats programs take place in a 2d grid, with an instruction pointer that will NOT wrap around, but instead fall off and halt execution.
+What could be more visual than a 2d programming language?

 ## NOTATION